-- · seek marketing approval for Twirla; - · establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - · continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility;

-- seek to identify additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - · maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - seek to identify additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - begin clinical development of the line extensions for Twirla, including AG200-SP and AG200-ER; - maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

-Based on our current business plan, we expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditures requirements through the end of 2016.
+Based on our current business plan, we expect that our existing cash and cash equivalents as of June 30, 2016 will enable us to fund our operating expenses and capital expenditures requirements through the end of 2017.
+In our current business plan, we have assumed completion of our SECURE Phase 3 clinical trial in the fourth quarter of 2016, resubmission of our NDA for Twirla to the FDA in the first half of 2017, a six-month FDA review of our resubmission, completion of validation of our commercial manufacturing process in coordination with our commercialization of Twirla, and initiation of dosing subjects in the initial Phase 2 clinical trial for AG200-SP in the first quarter of 2017.
+We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we will timely complete the qualification and validation of our commercial manufacturing process within budget.
+In addition, the costs of the initial Phase 2 clinical trial for AG200-SP may be greater than we have planned based on all of the factors that can affect clinical development, including among other things slower than anticipated enrollment.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of Twirla, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of Twirla.
 Our future capital requirements will depend on many factors, including:

-- \cdot $\;$ the costs and timing of completion and the outcome of the current Phase 3 trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla; - · the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - · the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the costs and timing of completion and the outcome of the current Phase 3 trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla; - the timing and costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; - the costs and timing of completion and the outcome of the planned Phase 2 trial for AG200-SP; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.